September in a city in South Asia.

 Today there is no rain, but the humidity folds into a muggy and sticky wall that reaches all the way up to the grey building tops.

-Seven women have been given freedom from slavery, and brought into a work and a community where they can hear about the love of Christ.
+Seven women have been given freedom from slavery and brought into work and a community where they can hear about the love of Christ.

 Only ten months ago seven women stepped for the first time into a little apartment living room for Day 1 of pre-bakery training.
 We left our shoes and our fears at the door and stepped into each other’s lives.
 We learned together, laughed together, struggled together, prayed together, and grew together.
 We became friends.
 We built something extraordinary.

 Yesterday I peeked into the kitchen as I walked by.